RichardFreedman/Encoding_Music/01_Tutorials/pandas-training/04_B_Pandas_Clean_Tidy.md

 1. Each variable forms a column

     > In our `beatles_billboard` dataset, the `'Album.debut'` column contains *two* variables: the UK and the US release of each album.
 To fix this, we would have to create two columns, one for the UK release and one for the US release.

-    [split is a great way to solve this]
+    As you will see in [Fixing Multiple Variables in One Column](#fixing-multiple-variables-in-one-column), the `.str.split()` method is a great way to solve this.

 2. Each observation forms a row

     > In the `beatles_billboard` dataset, the `'Genre'` column often contains *several* genres.
 This is, in effect *several observations*.
 Tidy data would suggest creating a new row.

-    [explode is a great…]
+    As you will see in [Fixing Multiple Observations in One Row](#fixing-multiple-observations-in-one-row), the `.explode()` method is a great way to solve this.

 3. Each type of observational unit forms a table

     > Both `beatles_billboard` and `beatles_spotify` center around the observational unit of a *single song*.
 If we wanted to focus on a different unit, like observations about musical artists, it would be more organized to do so in a *new* dataframe, rather than our existing ones.

-    [in some ways beyond scope of course, but separating based on content types. spotify vs. billboard is good example: observing music features vs. observing metadata]
+    In this course, we will largely work with the same type of data during a project, so this point is somewhat beyond our scope.
+However, even the distinction between the `beatles_spotify` and `beatles_billboard` datasets is a good example of separating tables that are making different observations.

 You can read more in Hadley Wickham's paper on Tidy Data [here][tidy-data].

 ### What are the benefits of following Tidy Data principles?

 Beyond having a largely standardized format for datasets, making your data "tidy" will massively simplify your work in Pandas.
-In [Part C][part-c], you'll start working with your data in-depth.
+In [Part D][part-d], you'll start working with your data in-depth.
 All of Pandas built-in tools to parse, analyze, and visualize your data will work best when your data is organized following these principles.

 ## Fixing Multiple Variables in One Column